 How can I support my child emotionally during this time

-Setting routines, including working on-line, will help so that there is a sense of normality.
-Healthy eating, exercise and fresh air all support our well-being and mental health.
+Setting routines, including working online, will help so that there is a sense of normality.
+Healthy eating, exercise, and fresh air all support our well-being and mental health.

-Limiting use of Social Media and any excessive use of technology or gaming may help keep your child from worrying about “false information”.
+Limiting the use of Social Media and any excessive use of technology or gaming may help keep your child from worrying about “false information”.

 Where can I find additional information?